Cape Town Travel Guide

 Cape Town's V&A Waterfront © coda

 The lure of a holiday in Cape Town lies in its spectacular setting and the beauty of its natural environment, as well as the rich cultural diversity of its people.
 The city has had a long and turbulent history, and the effects of colonisation and Apartheid still linger in the minds and hearts of the people.
-Transformation, however, has led to a feeling of hope in this new 'Rainbow Nation', which can be experienced in the cosmopolitan city centre of Cape Town.
+Transformation, however, has led to a feeling of hope, which can be experienced in the cosmopolitan city centre of Cape Town.

-Cape Town's unique setting means that views of the city can be enjoyed from various spectacular vantage points: Table Mountain, Lion's Head, and Signal Hill provide breathtaking vistas over the city bowl and the Cape peninsula with its beautiful beaches; trips to Robben Island offer a dramatic sweep of scenery across to Table Bay; and harbour tours and old buildings await exploration at the cosmopolitan Waterfront.
-Many scenic routes meander along magnificent stretches of coastline and inland terrain leading to special places like Cape Point and Chapman's Peak, which boasts one of the most picturesque stretches of road in the world.
+Cape Town's unique setting means that views of the city can be enjoyed from various spectacular vantage points.
+Table Mountain, Lion's Head, and Signal Hill provide breathtaking vistas over the city bowl and the Cape peninsula with its beautiful beaches.
+Trips to Robben Island offer a dramatic sweep of scenery across to Table Bay while harbour tours and old buildings await exploration at the cosmopolitan Waterfront.
+Many scenic routes meander along magnificent stretches of coastline leading to special places like Cape Point and Chapman's Peak, which boasts one of the most picturesque stretches of road in the world.